FAQ

 What’s the difference between a dashboard and an explorer?

-An explorer is a subset of a dashboard and is designed to help you focus only on the usage analytics data that you need or don’t find by default in the pre-configured explorers.
+An explorer is a subset of a dashboard and is designed to help you focus only on the usage analytics (UA) data that you need or don’t find by default in the pre-configured explorers.
 Explorers only contain a time series and a table that are both customizable.

 A dashboard is an easy to read real-time user interface, showing a graphical representation of the current status and historical trends of certain measures and key indicators relevant to your organization.
 Dashboards are less restrictive than explorers.
 In fact, you can create any explorer inside a dashboard, but the reverse isn’t true.
 Dashboards offer the possibility to create other cards than time series and tables, such as pie and bar charts.